Finding Triangles or Independent Sets; and Other Dual Pair Approximations: Triangle detection in graphs with a few triangles

-If a nonzero count is returned by the algorithm, $G[U]$ contains $Z>0$ triangles, hence one of these triangles can be also identified within the same time (as mentioned in Section~\ref{sec:intro}).
-This concludes the proof of Theorem~\ref{thm:approx}.
+If a nonzero count is returned by the algorithm, $G[U]$ contains $Z>0$ triangles, and one of these triangles can be also identified within the same time.
+This concludes the proof of Theorem~\ref{thm:detection}.